swumao/swuwifi/README.md

 # swuwifi
-A chrome extension can easliy login/logout your student account to access public network!
+A chrome extension can easliy login/logout your student account to access public network for swu of china!

 ## 安装(Install)